Chinyere, chi chi, talent manager, new york, actor, artist, film, television, representation, agent

 ABOUT

-ChiChi Anyanwu founded CHI Talent Management in 2020, after 10 + years working in talent representation and casting in New York.
+ChiChi Anyanwu founded CHI Talent Management in 2020, after an extensive work history spanning more than 15 years in talent representation, casting and producing in New York.
 Her experiences in casting made her discover that her true passion was nurturing and developing aspiring talent.
-The clients she has represented have been seen on Broadway in MJ, Clyde's, Ain't Too Proud, Chicago and in national tours of Tina, Wicked, Charlie and the Chocolate Factory, and Jesus Christ Superstar.
-Films: Otherhood, Standing Up, Falling Down, Boogie, Vampires vs. the Bronx.
-Television: The Deuce, Fosse/Verdon, Power, Gotham, Snowfall, Bull, Madam Secretary, The Code, Alternatino, Godfather of Harlem, Law & Order, Law & Order: SVU, FBI, Wu-Tang: An American Saga, Blacklist.
+Her clients have been seen on Broadway/National Tours: MJ, Tina, Wicked, Ain't Too Proud, Sister Act and Jesus Christ Superstar.
+Films: Insidious: The Red Door, Honeymoon Friends, Mean Girls Musical, Standing Up, Falling Down, Boogie, Vampires vs. the Bronx, Men of Divorce, Master.
+Television: Everything's Trash, New Amsterdam, We Own the City, Alma's Way, Marvel's Daredevil, Luke Cage, Gotham, And Just Like That, Full Circle, Equalizer, The Deuce, Power Book III: Raising Kanan, Snowfall, Madam Secretary, The Code, Alternatino, Deception, The Endgame, Godfather of Harlem, Law & Order, Law & Order: SVU, Law & Order: Organized Crime, Evil, FBI, FBI: Most Wanted, Wu-Tang: An American Saga, Blacklist, Blacklist: Redemption, The Brave, Broad City, Elementary, Only Murders in the Building to name a few.

-Awards/Honors: 2020 grant recipient of the American Express 100 for 100 program.
+Awards/Honors: 2020 grant recipient of the American Express IFundWomen of color 100 for 100 program.
 Diverse Representation "The Ten to Watch in 2021" list.

 Photo by Wesley Volcy